 Wendy Dubit and UnderWoman

 Follow-on note of 09.29.15: Wendy and UnderWoman watched One Flew Over the Cuckoo’s Nest…for the umpteenth time but in altogether new ways because of their SHED experience with said social worker.
-It is urged that SHED’s Crisis Intervention and Risk Management teams watch the film in full…or at least read the synopsis and vow to DO BETTER.
+It is urged that SHED’s Crisis Intervention and Risk Management teams watch the film in full…or at least read the synopsis and vow to KNOW BETTER and to DO BETTER.